alterasc/LevelUpPlanCustomizer/README.md

 ## How to write feature list or pregen.
 Take a look at [How to.md](/How%20to.md), I try to describe how it works, but it still requires a bit of technical knowledge and you will probably need additional tools.
 Look at provided samples.
 Seelah alternative build is an easy example (just lvl20 paladin).
-Pregen is a Monk(SF)1/Sorc4/DD4/Ek10/Sorc1 gish, and it show how multiclassed builds work.
+Pregen is a Monk(SF)1/Sorc4/DD4/Ek10/Sorc1 gish, and it shows how multiclassed builds work.
 Note - neither of two builds are recommended, they're just samples.